All 50 states are vulnerable to an earthquake occurrence, making us all susceptible to its dangers and devastation.

 Preparing for an Earthquake: Basic Supplies

 - With no electricity, you'll need batteries.
 A lot of them.
-Keep plenty of flashlights and a portable radio at hand.
-It may be your only contact with the outside world for news and information.
+Ensure you have flashlights and a portable radio accessible.
+The radio may be your only contact with the outside world for news and information.

 - With no sewage lines, you'll need plastic bags for garbage and human waste.

-- You'll need a first aid kit.
-It's also a good idea to keep extra prescription medications in a safe place, away from children, as well as an extra pair of eyeglasses.
+- Assemble a first aid kit with extra prescription medications and keep in a safe place, away from children.

 - If the quake occurs at a time when your family is not all together, where will you meet?